 WARHAMMER 40K DARKTIDE RELEASE DATE

 Since FatShark announced a delay to the game in July 2021, the scheduled Warhammer 40K: Darktide release date was thought to be Spring 2022.
 However, a further delay announced on 31 March, 2022 revealed the release date would then be 13 September, 2022.

 This too was not to be, however – in July 2022, another delay pushed the PC release date back to November 30 2022.
 Fatshark has begun closed betas for the game, however, inviting players to sign up for technical tests, starting from August 12.

 WARHAMMER 40K DARKTIDE TRAILER

-The March announcement also revealed a new trailer for Warhammer 40k: Darktide.
+The March 2022 announcement declaring the game’s delay also came with a new trailer for Warhammer 40k Darktide.